sveiae/website/_posts/2021-03-10-intrusion-detection-tests-guide.md

 title: "Critical Security Tests Part 2: Intrusion Detection and Monitoring Tests Guide"
 last_modified_at: 2021-03-10T14:42:02-05:00
-description: "Learn how to test your security controls in your IDS and SIEM using your command line" og:description: "Learn how to test your security controls in your IDS and SIEM using your command line"
+description: "Learn how to test your security controls in your IDS and SIEM using your command line"
 categories:
   - Blog
 tags: